The Best & Worst Times To Sell a House in 2026

 If you’re looking to sell a property, remember that timing is everything.
 The best and worst months to sell a house depend on seasonal trends that could affect the home sale price.

 According to real estate statistics, it’s best to sell a house during spring to late summer, or from April to October.
 Since demand outweighs supply, housing prices are higher, and homes sell faster.
-Meanwhile, the worst months to sell a house are November through March or during fall to winter, when potential buyers are preoccupied with holiday plans.
+Meanwhile, the worst months to sell a house are November through March or during the fall to winter, when potential buyers are preoccupied with holiday plans.
 Sellers should expect lower sales prices and higher DOM during these months.

 Recommended for you...